In this guide

 Have a game plan

-It is much easier selecting investments if you know what you are aiming for.
+It’s much easier to select investments if you know what you are aiming for.
 To use a football analogy, you won’t win the game by kicking the ball around without looking up to check where the goal posts are.
 The investment game is no different.
 You need to be clear about your goals and stick to your game plan.

 If you are reading this, then it’s a safe bet that one of your goals is a financially secure retirement.
-To achieve that goal, along with medium-term goals such as a home deposit, you will need a diversified portfolio of investments designed to ride out market ups and downs along the way.
+To achieve that goal, you will need a diversified portfolio of investments designed to ride out market ups and downs along the way.

 To create a portfolio that provides your desired level of capital growth and income when you need it, there are three factors you need to consider: